 Protecting your children from asbestos hazards begins with awareness and simple action.
 First, check your current play sand for brand, quarry origin, and any history of recalls.
 Second, if you have concerns, replace the sand with a product from a manufacturer that can provide independent asbestos testing documentation.
 Third, schedule a check-in with your child's pediatrician to document any potential exposure history.

 If your family has been affected by asbestos exposure and you're facing medical costs or ongoing health management, legal options may be available.
-Asbestos trust funds have recovered over $30 billion for affected families, and many are still accepting new claims.
+Manufacturer trust funds have recovered over $30 billion for affected families, and many are still accepting new claims.
 A free consultation with a mesothelioma attorney can clarify whether your situation qualifies and what next steps make sense for your family.

 Call us: (866) 222-9990 for a free consultation about asbestos exposure, mesothelioma, or family health concerns.
 We're here to help.